Manion-sebastian/waggroup/README.md

 we used Figma primarily for our scheduling and workflow tracker.
 The provided tools worked much better than our previous interactions with miro, and it lead to easy collaboration, and implementation.
 We wanted to test ourselves with this project which is why we decided to go with Typescript, and Next.js as new technologies ( update on how this worked out )

-Our Git Managers were Sebastian, and Ian.
+Our Git Managers were Ian, and Sebastian.
 Github issues were not really a problem as we kept eachother updated on changes and with figma seeing who was working where was quite easy. ( please let this be true. )

 For vocal and visual collaboration we used Discord primarily, our main focus during this project was to help eachother learn and grow, as well as making sure we meet our deadlines and push out an exceptional project.